ezalos/TECHTEST_HEURITECH/README.md

 uv run python -m src data_preparation
 ```

+Disclaimer:

+	I'm conscious that part of my feature engineering might be too costly (either in RAM requirements or in processing time) to go into production.
+Unfortunately, to facilitate my exploration of this new subject, the ease and flexibility to try ideas quickly was often a conflicting objective with optimization.
+To avoid premature optimization before finding great techniques, I only kept this requirement for evaluating the quality of segmentation groups.
+I hope that's okay.

 ## Running the Test

 Launch a Jupyter kernel with the uv virtual environment (python path is `.venv/bin/python`) and open `./technical_test.ipynb` to view the test results.